Milk Kefir vs Yogurt

 Milk kefir made from Fresh Milk Kefir Grains

 tangy, sour-tasting drinking beverage is produced from organic milk kefir grains.
-Most bacteria and yeasts have been detected in all our cultures.
+Our cultures have detected the majority of bacteria and yeasts.
 Most individuals dislike consuming milk kefir.
 It is preferable to think of it as a pharmaceutical.
 To cover the sour flavor, combine it with fruit or honey, or make a smoothie.

 A cultured, fermented milk beverage made from organic milk kefir grains originates from the hilly region that separates Asia and Europe.
 It tastes tangy and sour and has a slight fizz, like yogurt, but it is a drink.
-This is caused by carbon dioxide, which is what remains after fermentation.
+Carbon dioxide, the byproduct of fermentation, is responsible for this.
 The taste will vary depending on how long the fermentation process lasts.
 A superb provider of calcium and a bacterial powerhouse, milk kefir.

 Kefir grains contain a wide range of bacteria that have been isolated and identified.
 The known species comprise four genus groups—Lactobacilli, Streptococci, Acetobacter, and Yeasts.
 Milk kefir is one of the best sources currently known for bacteria and yeasts, with more than 50 strains being discovered from distinct parts of the world.
 Milk sugars are converted by the milk kefir grains into lactic acid, Carbon dioxide, and trace levels of alcohol.
 Although fermented milk kefir contains little alcohol, we have never seen or experienced any adverse effects.
-However, if you’re sensitive to alcohol or have been told to avoid it entirely, it might be something to consider, so we felt it was worth discussing.
+But if you’re sensitive to alcohol or told to avoid it, we thought it was worth discussing.